luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 There is a high degree of similarity in tone, vocabulary, and rhetorical style between these two contexts.
 Additionally, there is substantial overlap in the speakers themselves, and the videos originate predominantly from the same time period as the training data.
 Therefore, we expect the model to reliably generalize to this closely related domain.

+#inote[What settings / thresholds did we use?
+We passed sentences independently etc.]

 = Results <results>